Safety Conference topics

 Moderated by Randy Boisvert, Hanson Material Services, and presented by IAAP's Sustainability Committee

-IDNR representatives will address rules, permitting, and how the department works with mine operators.
+Mike Falter & Nick Sterling (IDNR) will address rules, permitting, and how the department works with mine operators.
 They will also discuss the mined land reclamation award program.
-Mining companies will highlight reclamation success stories and best management practices.
-Mark Krumenacher, GZA GeoEnvironmental, will talk about the geologist’s role in mine reclamation.
-Other topics to be discussed include: challenges to bonding mine land for reclamation (i.e. for wildlife habitat vs. pasture); MSHA rules and regulations that affect reclamation activities; and Clean Fill (CCDD and USF) and its role in reclamation.
+Kelly O’Brien (Hanson Material Service) will present an operators perspective on the challenges and successes for effective mine reclamation and best management practices.
+Mark Krumenacher (GZA GeoEnvironmental) will talk about the role of geologist, geotechnical engineer, and environmental scientist in mine reclamation.
+Karen Crom (Beverly Materials) will help you understand clean fill (CCDD and USF) and its role in reclamation.
+Brad Brown (Brownfield Environmental) will describe some successfully completed reclamation projects.
+Other topics to be discussed include: challenges to bonding mine land for reclamation (i.e. for wildlife habitat vs. pasture) and MSHA rules and regulations that affect reclamation activities.

 Empowering Workers to Share Safety Concerns: What Managers Need to Know and Do